buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcLinearPositioningElement.md

 # IfcLinearPositioningElement

-An _IfcLinearPositioningElement_ is an entity describing positioning according to a curve.
+An _IfcLinearPositioningElement_ is an entity describing positioning according to a curve.<!-- end of definition -->